stormchaserroleplaying/stormchaserRPG/Talents/Wizard/ArcaneMarksmen/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 25 Character Points<br>**Prerequisite:** 5th Level Spells and Arcane Shot Expert
-You can conjure forth a magic-infused arrow more often than before At the end of a breather, if you have no uses of Arcane Shot remaining, you regain one use of it.
+You can conjure forth a magic-infused arrow more often than before.
+At the end of a breather, if you have no uses of Arcane Shot remaining, you regain one use of it.

 Additionally you gain an additional Arcane Shot of your choice, for a total of 4 and the damage of your Arcane Shots increase by 1d6.